 - Use of cocaine, amphetamines or anabolic steroids

-- Use of some chemotherapy drugs to treat cancer
+- Use of some chemotherapy drugs and radiation to treat cancer

-- Certain viral infections, which may injure the heart and trigger cardiomyopathy
+- Certain infections, which may injure the heart and trigger cardiomyopathy

 - Iron buildup in your heart muscle (hemochromatosis)